vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-challenges you learn to navigate them with confidence emerging stronger and more self-aware resilience is not just a trait you're born with it's a skill you can develop by embracing it you create a life that's not only happier but also more balanced meaningful and fulfilling chapter 12 the power of giving and kindness happiness has a remarkable way of multiplying when it's shared one of the most profound ways to cultivate lasting Joy is through acts of giving and kindness when we give to others whether it's our time resources or
+challenges you learn to navigate them with confidence emerging stronger and more self-aware resilience is not just a trait you're born with it's a skill you can develop by embracing it you create a life that's not only happier but also more balanced meaningful and fulfilling \n ##chapter \n 12 the power of giving and kindness happiness has a remarkable way of multiplying when it's shared one of the most profound ways to cultivate lasting Joy is through acts of giving and kindness when we give to others whether it's our time resources or